Berry: A code for the differentiation of Bloch wavefunctions from DFT calculations: Algorithm and implementation

-Having obtained the set of states that belong to each isolated band of interest, ordered in reciprocal space and covering all BZ, we can then determine the Berry connections between every pair of bands $s$ and $s'$ at each $\pmb{k}$ point of the BZ.
-As an example, the Berry connection between the top valence band and the lowest conduction band of hBN is shown in Figure \ref{fig:berry}.
+Having obtained the set of states that belong to each band of interest, ordered in reciprocal space and covering all BZ, we can then determine the Berry connections between every pair of bands $s$ and $s'$ at each $\pmb{k}$ point of the BZ.